Conagra Brands Invests $220 Million to Expand Production Amid Challenges

 About CAG

 Conagra Brands, Inc. is a branded food company.
 The Company’s segments include Grocery & Snacks, Refrigerated & Frozen, International, and Foodservice.
 The Grocery & Snacks segment includes branded, shelf-stable food products sold in various retail channels in the United States.
 The Refrigerated & Frozen segment includes branded, temperature-controlled food products sold in various retail channels in the United States.
 The International segment includes branded food products in various temperature states, sold in various retail and foodservice channels outside the United States.
 The Foodservice segment includes branded and customized food products, including meals, entrees, sauces, and a variety of custom-manufactured culinary products that are packaged for sale to restaurants and other foodservice establishments primarily in the United States.
-Its brands include Birds Eye, Duncan Hines, Healthy Choice, Marie Callender's, Reddi-wip, Slim Jim, and Angie's BOOMCHICKAPOP.
+Its brands include Birds Eye, Duncan Hines, Healthy Choice, Marie Callender's, Reddi-wip, Slim Jim, Angie's BOOMCHICKAPOP, and others.

 About the author